home-assistant/developers.home-assistant/docs/creating_integration_file_structure.md

 - More info on [available entity integrations](core/entity.md).
 - More info on [creating platforms](creating_platform_index.md).

-## Integrating services - `services.yaml`
+## Integrating service actions - `services.yaml`

-If your integration is going to register services, it will need to provide a description of the available services.
+If your integration is going to register service actions, it will need to provide a description of the available actions.
 The description is stored in `services.yaml`.
 [More information about `services.yaml`.](dev_101_services.md)

 ## Data update coordinator - `coordinator.py`